Chorusio/kube-chorus-router/README.md

 # kube-router

-kube-router is a micro service provided by Chorus that creates network between the Kubernetes cluster nodes and non kubernetes aware devices [F5, Citrix ADC].
+kube-router is a micro service provided by Chorus that helps to create network between the Kubernetes cluster nodes and non kubernetes aware devices [F5, Citrix ADC]. kube-router takes care of networking changes on kubernetes and produces a configmap output which can be used by vendors to establish route from thier devices to kubernetes cluster.

 ## Contents